protonemedia/laravel-ffmpeg/README.md

 // This code takes 2 input videos, stacks they horizontally in 1 output video and
 // adds to this new video the audio from the first video.
 (It is impossible
-// with simple filtergraph that has only 1 input and only 1 output).
+// with a simple filter graph that has only 1 input and only 1 output).

 FFMpeg::fromDisk('local')
     ->open(['video.mp4', 'video2.mp4'])